xxks-kkk/linuxjedi.co.uk/content/blog/2017/04/21/andrew-ml-01.md

 ## Logistic regression

-Logistic regression is used as a classification algorithm.
+Logistic regression is a classification algorithm.
 It is better than the linear regression because 1) linear regression classification result is higly impacted by the outliers 2) linear regression result $h_\theta (x)$ can output value $>1$ or $<0$, which doesn't fit with the nature of classification task.